 There wasn’t a lot of fuzz when I started with them (they still keep their sign-ups simple) and the Droplet (VPS) I got from them just plain worked.

 .
 A lot of customers asked for this and it eventually rolled-out, which is a good thing because that means they do listen to their customers’ needs.
 This is good news specially for those who have multiple Droplets in a single data center as traffic between Droplets aren’t counted.
 Kernel Change

 .
 DigitalOcean has made it simple to change kernels and revert to the original kernel should the new one cause unstability on your Droplet.
+Graphs

-Graphs!
+!
 While not really critical this is one of the nice to have things that will show you in general how much your Droplet is working.
 While not overly detailed it will show you bandwidth usage, disk activity and cpu usage from real time to the last 365 days.
 Two factor authentication

 .
 Didn’t have this when I started out, now its an additional option to make your DigitalOcean account more secure.
 Referral program

 !
 This is very important to me, for the last 12 months I’ve been with them, the only reasons why some of my sites went down because I was tinkering with them.
 Other than that, they’ve been faithful with their 99.99% SLA.
 They are prompt to announce possible down-times and they honor their credit system should any down time occur.
+Droplet performance

-Responsive support.
+.
 One of the best reasons I’m staying with DigitalOcean, they provide support at a personal level.
 The longest delay for their support to reply to my ticket was 4 hours, compare that to a day for a hosting company where we have a dedicated server with them.
+They listen

 I’ve migrated all my sites to DigitalOcean since the end of 2012 and so far I have no regrets with the choice I made.
 The only downside I think is that this isn’t for individuals who are used to cPanel and WHM but if you do know your Linux I highly recommend DigitalOcean, this page itself is served from one of DO’s Droplets.